Felicity Ward

-Felicity Ward is an Australian comedian and actress, best known for her TV appearances on Spicks and Specks, Thank God You're Here, Good News Week and as a writer/performer in the Channel 10 Network television programme The Ronnie Johns Half Hour.
+Felicity Ward (born 1980) is an Australian comedian and actress, best known for her TV appearances on Spicks and Specks, Thank God You're Here and Good News Week, and as a writer/performer in the Channel 10 Network television programme The Ronnie Johns Half Hour.
 She is a part of The 3rd Degree, who made and starred in The Ronnie Johns Half Hour.

 Early life

 Ward grew up in Killcare, a small coastal town on the Central Coast of New South Wales.

 Career

 Early TV and stage work

-She first came to public attention in the Logie-nominated sketch show The Ronnie Johns Half Hour, especially her character work as six-year-old Poppy, German nihilist Gretchen and lawn bowls instructor Heidi.
+Ward first came to public attention in the Logie-nominated sketch show The Ronnie Johns Half Hour, especially her character work as six-year-old Poppy, German nihilist Gretchen and lawn bowls instructor Heidi.

-Ward made several appearances on the ABC's Spicks and Specks during its six-year run until 2011.
+She made several appearances on the ABC's Spicks and Specks during its six-year run until 2011.
 She also hosted The Comedy Hour on 774 ABC Melbourne.

 From 2006 to 2009, Ward performed alongside fellow 3rd Degree member Heath Franklin (as Chopper) in the highly popular comedy festival show "Chopper's Fuckin Bingo".
 Ward played Chopper's ball girl and drug addict niece, Jenny.
 It has been performed in Melbourne, Adelaide and Sydney, including Chopper's Fuckin Christmas Bingo in 2007.